Music of the Bionicle film series: History

 The reason for the delayed release of the film scores is not fully clear.
 Nathan Furst went back and forth regarding the possibility of soundtrack releases for several years, at one point announcing plans for an album containing re-recorded themes from the trilogy (a project he later revealed was scrapped) and at another point stating that most of the score would not be released for a number of undisclosed reasons.
-Furst also stated that he was unable to locate the scores in his archives and that the Legends of Metru Nui score had been lost in a hard drive crash for years, though he later revealed that it was eventually recovered.
+Furst also said that he was unable to locate the scores in his archives and that the Legends of Metru Nui score had been lost in a hard drive crash for years, though he later revealed that it was eventually recovered.

 Prior to the 2017 releases of the soundtracks, only a few pieces of stand-alone music from the films were available.
-A number of excerpts from the second and third films’ scores were available for streaming on Nathan Furst's website (now only accessible through a web archive), and Furst himself occasionally uploaded complete tracks to SoundCloud and YouTube.
+A number of excerpts from the second and third films' scores were available for streaming on Nathan Furst's website (now only accessible through a web archive), and Furst himself occasionally uploaded complete tracks to SoundCloud and YouTube.

 To date, there has been no release and no known plans for a release of the score from The Legend Reborn.